nus-cs2103/website-base/admin/exams.md

 * IDEs can help with [++writing++ | debugging | ++testing++] code.

-The correct response for it is `False` because IDEs can help with all three of the given options, not just writing and testing.
+The correct response for it is `Disagree` because IDEs can help with all three of the given options, not just writing and testing.

 </tip-box>